Chair, Associate Professor

 BIOL 314.
 Issues in Environmental Science.
 An interdisciplinary approach to environmental problems emphasizing humanity's role and responsibility in the stewardship of biological resources.
 Prerequisite: 4 hr lab course in the Studies in Nature cluster.
 May be applied toward the general education nature requirement but not toward the Biology major.
 (2)

 BIOL 315.
 Special Topics in Biology for General Education.
 Courses and seminars on special topics offered for general education credit at the discretion of the department, including genetics, biotechnology, environmental issues, and bioethics.
 One two-hour or four-hour course may apply toward the general education nature requirement.
-Students may register, with instructor's approval, for one additional hour in a two-hour or four-hour general education biology course to meet state teacher certification requirements.
+Students may register, with instructor's approval, for one additional hour in a two-hour or four-hour general education biology course to meet state teacher licensure requirements.
 Not open to Biology majors.
 Prerequisite: one general education science laboratory course.
 (1-4)

 BIOL 317x.
 Biomedical Ethics.
 An interdisciplinary consideration of ethical issues in the biological and health sciences with an emphasis on those related to medicine, including issues in biotechnology.
 Taught jointly with the Philosophy Department.
 Prerequisites: 4 hr lab course in the Studies in Nature cluster and Philosophy general education requirements.
 Diversity designation.
 (2 lin)

 BIOL 319.
 Introduction to Environmental Ethics.
 An interdisciplinary consideration of ethical issues in the environmental sciences.
 May be applied toward the general education nature requirement and the Biology major.
 Prerequisites: one general education science laboratory course.
 (2)